 In order to give your claim the best chance at success, there are certain requirements that must be met, including being able to prove that exposure to toxic chemicals or other hazardous materials during military service has caused your disease or condition to develop.
 Anyone with a history of chemical exposure during military service should take special note of the symptoms and immediately seek medical attention.
 An accurate and early diagnosis can increase the chances for successful treatment but also gives you the right to be entitled to compensation.

-A timeline of events concerning military bases contaminated with PFAS
+Updates & timeline for military bases contaminated with PFAS

 Mark Favors, a nurse and activist who is originally from Colorado Springs, has seen many family members, including his grandmother, pass away from cancer.
 He believes her disease was caused by PFAS exposure from the nearby Peterson Air Force Base.
 Nevertheless, since trying to hold the Department of Defense accountable can be formidable due to a myriad of legal limitations, the man could not obtain justice in his case.